 Host a coin drive

-Place a container or jar near your classroom door and collect spare change from children and families at your center.
+Place a container or jar near your classroom door and collect spare change from children and families at your program.
 You can also ask local businesses in your community if you can place collection jars at their location to collect spare coins or donations from customers.

 Put on a talent show